Zenlytic/zenlytic-docs/docs/4_data_modeling/94_field_filter.md

 # Field filters

 Field filters can be attached to objects in several contexts.
-They can be used on fields (measures, dimensions, dimension groups), dashboards (at the whole-dashboard level or at the element level), and as pre-set filters for an explore.
+They can be used on fields (measures, dimensions, dimension groups), and dashboards (at the whole-dashboard level or at the element level).

 Their syntax is not completely straightforward, but is quite powerful.